Histopathology Multi-modal Embedding for Pathology Composed Retrieval: Methods

-Our model consists of three critical architectures.
-A vision encoder $f_v$, an MLP-based projector $f_p$, and a LLM $f_{\varphi}$.
-The method overview is shown in Figure~\ref{fig:arch}.
-Specifically, we use a redesigned Vision Transformer~\cite{bai2025qwen2} (ViT) to process visual inputs.
-By incorporating 2D-RoPE and window attention~\cite{bai2025qwen2}, this ViT can support native input resolutions preserve the fine-grained diagnostic details in pathology images.
-Given an visual input $V$, which can be a single image, a video, or an interleaved sequence.
-It is encoded by $f_v$ and projected by $f_p$ into a sequence of visual tokens $h_v=f_p(f_v(V))$.
-The LLM $f_{\varphi}$ then acts as a unified fusion backbone, processing $h_v$ alongside any text tokens $h_t$ to produce a omni-modal embedding $E_{omni}=f_{\varphi}(h_i, h_v)$.
-To compute the embedding with a LLM, we use an Explicit One-word Limitation (EOL) prompt~\cite{jiang2024e5}.
+\textbf{Multi-modal Embedding Extraction.} Given a visual input $V$ (image, video, or interleaved sequence), it is encoded and projected into a sequence of visual tokens $h_v=f_p(f_v(V))$.
+The LLM $f_{\varphi}$ then processes $h_v$ alongside any text tokens $h_t$ to produce a multi-modal embedding $E=f_{\varphi}(h_v, h_t)$.
+To extract a single, dense representation from a LLM, we employ the Explicit One-word Limitation (EOL) prompting strategy~\cite{jiang2024scaling}.
+The rationale behind EOL lies in the architectural difference between masked and causal language models.
+Unlike masked language models (e.g., BERT) that use bidirectional attention to inherently condense semantic information into a special \texttt{[CLS]} token, LLMs rely on causal attention.
+Conventional pooling strategies, such as mean pooling across all tokens, are sub-optimal for causal LLMs because early tokens lack access to future context, inherently diluting the global representation.
+Without explicit constraints, the hidden states of LLMs are naturally optimized for open-ended text generation rather than discriminative metric learning~\cite{jiang2024scaling}.
+Recent literature~\cite{jiang2024scaling} has empirically demonstrated that the EOL strategy overcomes this limitation and significantly outperforms traditional pooling methods, establishing it as the SOTA approach for extracting dense representations from LLMs.
+By explicitly appending the phrase ``in one word:'' to the prompt, we force the LLM to encapsulate and compress the entirety of the preceding multi-modal context into the target token's hidden state.
 Specifically, we use the following prompts: (i) for image-only input, we use: \texttt{<image> Summarize above image in one word: <emb>}; (ii) for text-only input, we use: \texttt{<text> Summarize above sentence in one word: <emb>}; (iii) for mixed image-text input, we utilize: \texttt{<image\textsubscript{1}><text\textsubscript{1}>...<image\textsubscript{i}><text\textsubscript{j}> Summarize above image and sentence in one word: <emb>.} where \texttt{<image>} and \texttt{<text>} denote placeholders for the input image and text, respectively.
 We use the last hidden state immediately preceding the \texttt{<emb>} token as the representation of the input.